GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 Learn more about the [DEA Summary Product Grid](/guides/reference/collection_3_summary_grid/).

+## 2024-06-12: DEA Intertidal data now available on ELVIS

+[DEA Intertidal](/data/product/dea-intertidal/) elevation and uncertainty data can now be ordered and downloaded easily on the ELVIS platform.

+Visit the [DEA Intertidal Access tab](/data/product/dea-intertidal/?tab=access) for detailed instructions on ordering DEA Intertidal data from ELVIS.

 ## 2024-05-30: NCI THREDDS data access links updated to point to the new THREDDS server

 NCI has released an upgrade to the THREDDS Data Service and will [decommission the existing THREDDS server after 30th June 2024](https://opus.nci.org.au/display/NDP/THREDDS+Upgrade).